Key work areas

-- Lobbying - Advises and supports external agencies and parental bodies about the licensing, availability, use and surveillance of medicines in paediatric populations.
-This includes medicines used outside of the license, newly licensed products, unlicensed medicines for rare conditions and adverse reactions to medicines
+- Lobbying - Advises and supports external agencies and parent/ carer bodies about the licensing, availability, use and surveillance of medicines in paediatric populations.
+This includes advising on medicines used outside the terms of their UK license, newly licensed products, unlicensed medicines for rare conditions and adverse reactions to medicines.

 - Education - Supports education training and research in the field of safe prescribing

-- British National Formulary For Children (BNF-C) - Inputs into the policy issues surrounding the development of the BNF-C and supports the production of future editions.
-BNF-C information is available to most RCPCH members via Paediatric Care Online (PCO UK)
+- British National Formulary For Children (BNFC) - Inputs into policy issues on the development of this formulary and supports the production of future editions.
+BNFC information is available to most RCPCH members via Paediatric Care Online (PCO UK)

-- Medicines for Children - Assists with the development of the Medicines for Children leaflets.
-These provide practical and reliable information, covering more than 100 medicines, and are accompanied by instructional films related to the use of medicines in children
+- Medicines for Children - Assists with the development of this resource, which has practical and reliable information and videos for parents, covering more than 100 medicines

-- Meds IQ - Provides input into the governance and management of Meds IQ, an online resource designed to improve medications safety in paediatric research and practice
+- Meds IQ on QI Central- Provides input into the governance and management of this online resource, which aims to improve medications safety in paediatric research and practice

-For more information about the Medicines Committee please email: email@example.com
+For more information about the Medicines Committee, and about medicines resources, email firstname.lastname@example.org.